 It can also be used to help you identify if your symptoms reappear.

-This helps you learn more about your disorder, how to manage it, and the treatments available.
-The goal is to help everyone (including families) to better understand the disease so that they can better cope with it and be more supportive.
+This helps you learn more about your disorder, manage it, and the treatments available.
+The goal is to help everyone (including families) better understand the disease so that they can better cope with it and be more supportive.

 Professionals will meet with the whole family.
 The objectives are: